-The Thrift Savings Plan was established by Congress in the Federal Employees’ Retirement System Act of 1986.
-The TSP offers the same type of savings and tax benefits that many private corporations provide their employees under their 401-K plans.
+Congress established the Thrift Savings Plan in the Federal Employees’ Retirement System Act of 1986.
+The TSP offers savings and tax benefits that private corporations may provide their employees under their 401-K plans.

 Thrift Savings Plan (TSP)

-The retirement income that you will receive from your TSP will depend on how much you can put into your account during your working years and earnings over time.
-The TSP will be a supplement to your retired military pay.
+The retirement income that you will receive from your TSP depends on how much you can put into your account during your working years and earnings over time.
+TSP is a supplement to your retired military pay.

 Who Administers the Thrift Savings Plan?

-The Federal Retirement Thrift Investment Board is who administers the TSP.
+The Federal Retirement Thrift Investment Board administers the TSP.

 How Much Can You Contribute?

-- Uniformed service members elect a percentage of their pay up to the Internal Revenue Code (IRC) which is $18,500 for 2018.
-Once this is set up, it will renew every year at the same percentage until the service member elects otherwise.
+- Uniformed service members elect a percentage of their pay up to the Internal Revenue Code (IRC).
+Once this is set up, it renews every year at the same percentage until the service member elects otherwise.

-- If the uniformed service member is 50 years old or older, they can do what is called a “catch-up” contribution up to the code limitation, which was $6,000 for 2018.
-These are tax-deferred and allow eligible participants to defer up to $24,500 for 2018 in their TSP accounts.
+- If the uniformed service member is 50 years old or older, they can pay a “catch-up” contribution up to the code limitation, which was $6,000 for 2018.
+These are tax-deferred and allowed eligible participants to defer up to $24,500 for 2018 in their TSP accounts.
 These do not automatically renew every year.
 Amounts are subject to change.

-- Service members are allowed to make their contributions from basic pay as well as incentive, special, or bonus pay but are subject to regular contribution limits.
+- Service members are allowed to contribute from basic pay as well as incentive, special, or bonus pay but are subject to regular contribution limits.

 - If the service member is deployed to a designated combat zone, they are subject to the combat zone tax exclusion.
-That means that those payments made to the TSP while deployed are tax-exempt and accrue tax-deferred earnings.
-These TSP payments will not be subject to the IRC elective deferral limit but they are combined with tax-deferred contributions that are made and are subject to the IRC section 415 (c ) annual additions limit of $55,000 for 2018.
+That means those payments made to the TSP while deployed are tax-exempt and accrue tax-deferred earnings.
+These TSP payments will not be subject to the IRC elective deferral limit but they are combined with tax-deferred contributions that are made and are subject to the IRC section 415 (c ) annual additions limit.

 - If a service member is also a civilian federal employee, they will have two separate TSP accounts, but they can not exceed the IRC elective deferral or catch-up limits.